solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 For example, if the optimizer estimates that the date your query is filtering on will return one row it will choose one plan.
 If it estimates that the selected date will return 1 million rows, it will return a different plan.

-1. Check if statistics are set to be automatically created in the database:
+To determine if statistics are set to be automatically created in the database, you would query the `is_auto_create_stats_on` column from the sys.databases table.

     ```sql
     SELECT name, is_auto_create_stats_on
     FROM sys.databases
     ```

-2. See statistics that have been automatically created:
+To retrieve a listing of statistics that have been automatically created, use the `sys.dm_pdw_exec_requests` DMV.

     ```sql
     SELECT